Heat Advisory from WED 10:00 AM CDT until WED 9:00 PM CDT

-Heat Advisory from WED 10:00 AM CDT until WED 9:00 PM CDTNew
+Heat Advisory from WED 10:00 AM CDT until WED 9:00 PM CDTUpdated

 Issued by National Weather Service – LaCrosse, WI